If you’re like most women going through perimenopause and menopause, holiday stress is as common as hot flashes.

 “I just need to get through the evening.
 It’s once a year.
 Just go through the motions.”

-As you enter the historic ballroom with elegant holiday decorations, a string quartet playing in the corner, a full bar along the back wall, hors d’oeuvres table against the side wall, you glance around the room at what other women are wearing.
+Arriving at the party, you enter the historic ballroom with elegant holiday decorations, a string quartet playing in the corner, a full bar along the back wall, hors d’oeuvres table against the side wall, you glance around the room at what other women are wearing.
 You feel frumpy.
 Maybe you’re trying too hard?

-More specifically your autonomic nervous system reads every scene you walk through in life on autopilot.
+Your autonomic nervous system reads every scene you walk through in life on autopilot.
 It perceives threats and sends messages to your brain to keep you out of danger – even at a harmless holiday party.
 Think of your autonomic nervous system as the wing woman you never knew was there.
 Here’s how she works.

 According to Polyvagal Theory created by Dr. Stephen Porges, there are 3 parts to how our autonomic nervous systems interact with the world around us, neuroception, hierarchy, and co-regulation.

 “Polyvagal Theory is the science of connection,” Deb says.
-It’s how we relate to each other and how our nervous systems relate to each other without our thinking brains being involved.
+It’s how we relate to each other and how our nervous systems relate to each other, without our thinking brains being involved.
 It’s rooted in neuroception, how our bodies perceive our environment as they look for clues of safety, danger, and life threats without involving the thinking part of our brain.
 Let’s take a look at each of the three parts.

 Neuroception is how your body senses cues of safety or danger from your environment.